Scholz Garten In Austin Texas – Detailed Restaurant Review

 Next on the appetizer list were the Sauerkraut Balls: a deep-fried mixture consisting of seasoned mashed potatoes and the item’s signature ingredient of pickled cabbage.
 As with all dishes we were served, the presentation and overall quality were top-notch.
 As an appetizer, it came served with Scholz Garten’s homemade mustard and a side of sour cream.

 For those who are lacking in experience with German food and wanting to dip their toes in the water (like myself), the Currywurst was especially delicious.
 As a common street food and one of their national dishes, this dish is perfect for picky eaters (it’s essentially just fries and saucy sausage…) or those wanting to try a taste of Deutschland.

-The Scholz Haus burger, as ordered by my grandmother, is an item on the menu which keeps things simple yet still finds a way to make itself unique.
-Featuring all of the toppings of a typical burger, the bier sauce and German-style mayo as well as the freshness of the angus beef patty elevated it to the next level.
+The Scholz Haus burger, as ordered by my grandmother, is an item on the menu that keeps things simple yet still finds a way to make itself unique.
+Featuring all of the toppings of a typical burger, the bier sauce and German-style mayo as well as the freshness of the Angus beef patty elevated it to the next level.

 Although the menu is large and encapsulates much of Germany, a great deal of it is a sausage fest with options ranging from rabbit & antelope to vegan wursts available for sale.

 Pick a topping, pick a sauce, and pair it all with Scholz Garten’s crispy waffle fries whose addictiveness rivals that of a certain Chikin restaurant and you’ve got a recipe for success that has lasted over a century.

 My aunt opted for the Vegan Wurst with caramelized onions and Dusseldorf mustard; having tried it I can say that it was almost indistinguishable from their meat-based sausages in taste and texture.